 Lighting Gear I Use for White Seamless Headshot Portraits

 For a large space, I used the following items:

 - Elinchrom 39″ Rotalux Deep Octabox

 - Elinchrom Octa Light Bank – 74″

 - Sekonic 358 Lightmeter

-The Elinchrom BX-RI Kit comes with two small umbrella softboxes which are perfect for using on your background strobes because their black backing prevents unwanted light from spilling onto your model.
+The Elinchrom BX-RI Kit comes with two small umbrella softboxes, which are perfect for using for your background strobes because their black backing prevents unwanted light from spilling onto your model.

-For a small space, I use the following items:
+For a smaller space, I used the following items: